 1. Ajeet Mehta vs the State of Rajasthan

-Fodder was determined to constitute contamination of the atmosphere and thus public nuisance on a particular plot in a residential colony.
+Fodder was determined to constitute contamination of the atmosphere and, thus, a public nuisance on a particular plot in a residential colony.
 The order to remove this nuisance was held valid, and the respondents were told to perform no food business on the land.

 2. Corbet vs Sonaula

-Parking buses on private lands, obstructing the private route, a private road, Khatal constructed on private property near a public road which creates disadvantages and effects on sanitation are not covered by section 133 CrPC. (because these are private properties)
+Parking buses on private lands, obstructing the private route, a private road, and Khatal constructed on private property near a public road which creates disadvantages and effects on sanitation, are not covered by section 133 CrPC.
+(Because these are private properties)

 3. Nagarjuna Paper Mills vs SDM & Ors